 Basic guidelines of participation

-4. Each registered school is suppose to conduct a particular set of activities related to road safety in the overall tenure, 6-months, of the championship.
+1. Each registered team is suppose to conduct a particular set of activities related to road safety in the overall tenure of the championship.

-5. Every activity`s report is to be submitted by the team via Team protal which is accessible after the team login to the dashboard.
+2. Every activity`s report is to be submitted by the team via Team protal which is accessible after you login to your credentials.

-7. Based on the number of points the overall zonal and national rank of the schools will be determined and thereafter, the winners.
+4. Based on the number of points the overall zonal and national rank of a team will be determined and thereafter, the winners.

 Each activity will have certain credits or points.
-Activities are broadly classified as a) class group activities and b) School-level Activities.
-The class group activities are activities which are specially designed for a particular class group (age group) keeping in mind the cognitive abilities of a child.
-School-level activities are activities which are to be conducted on a school level.
+Activities are broadly classified as a) Domain specific and b) Common Activities.
+The domain specific activities are activities which are specially designed for a particular domain and instigate upon using the knowledge the students are acquiring during their graduation.
+Common activities are activities which can be conducted by all the students, regardless of their domain.